heyajohnny/afvalinfo/README.md

 If there are any problems with the integration, please first test your address over [here](https://4fv4l.nl).
 If it works there, you've done something wrong in your configuration.yaml.
 Otherwise create an issue here: https://github.com/heyajohnny/afvalinfo/issues

 ### Install:
+There are 2 ways to install afvalinfo:
+1. Download 'afvalinfo' from the HACS store
-- Copy the files in the /custom_components/afvalinfo/ folder to: [homeassistant]/config/custom_components/afvalinfo/
+2. Copy the files in the /custom_components/afvalinfo/ folder to: [homeassistant]/config/custom_components/afvalinfo/

-Example config:
+The next step is to add afvalinfo to your configuration.yaml.
+You can do that in multiple ways:
-(Or use the lazy and easier route and just copy paste the values from this [configuration.yaml](https://github.com/heyajohnny/afvalinfo/blob/master/example/configuration.yaml))
+1. Copy and paste the values from this [configuration.yaml](https://github.com/heyajohnny/afvalinfo/blob/master/example/configuration.yaml) and adjust it according to your address
+2. Generate your configuration.yaml [here](https://4fv4l.nl/ha)
+3. Copy and paste the values from the configutation you see next
 #### Don't forget to remove the comments from the example config (everything between and after the parentheses)
 ```Configuration.yaml:
   sensor: